Leaving Substack? 5 Signs You Need a Better Alternative

 It's Not Goodbye, It's "I'm Growing"

-If these signs resonate with you, check out our direct comparison: Postion vs. Substack vs. Ghost to see what a true growth platform looks like.
+If these signs resonate, and you're considering leaving Substack, check out our direct comparison: Postion vs. Substack vs. Ghost to see what a true growth platform looks like.